 I like to make things in my garage out of wood.
 I learnt most of what I know from my father.
 But growing up, I often got really frustrated when he insisted that I spend time learning how to just screw in screws straight or cut simple miter joints or how to hand plane.
 I wanted to make swords and tables and a wine rack for my mum.
 As much as I protested, he always said “You first need to learn the basics and how and when to use your basic tools.”

 This sub-topic on exponents, surds and logarithms is kind of like learning how to use a screwdriver, miter box and hand plane.
-On its own, it does not seem very useful or important but it rally is because the basic skills you learn now, will help you do some really cool things later on like solve quadratic equations so figure out how far a ball will travel or work out how much you have to pay every month for a R1 million loan.
+On its own, it does not seem very useful or important but it really is because the basic skills you learn now, will help you do some really cool things later on like solve quadratic equations to figure out how far a ball will travel or work out how much you have to pay every month for a R1 million loan.

 Unit 1: The Laws of Exponents